minetest/minetest/doc/lua_api.md

         lacunarity = 2.0,
         flags = "absvalue"
     },
-    -- NoiseParams structure describing the perlin noise used for decoration -- distribution.
+    -- NoiseParams structure describing the noise used for decoration -- distribution.
     -- A noise value is calculated for each square division and determines -- 'decorations per surface node' within each division.